Lions and Muons: Optimization via Stochastic Frank-Wolfe under Heavy-Tailed Noise: Preliminaries

 Muon \citep{jordan2024muon}, on the other hand, is a preconditioned gradient method.
 The design of Muon was motivated from improving Shampoo \citep{gupta2018shampoopreconditionedstochastictensor}, which aims to maintain necessary second-order information while being efficient in optimization over tensor spaces.
 Shampoo regained prominence after winning the external tuning track at the 2024 AlgoPerf: Training Algorithms competition (\citet{dahl2023benchmarkingneuralnetworktraining,vyas2024soap,morwani2024new}).
-Building on this, \citet{jordan2024muon} propose Muon, an update rule that can be interpreted as a variant of Shampoo without the use of preconditioner accumulators. \citet{bernstein2024oldoptimizernewnorm} demonstrate that Muon can also be viewed as a steepest descent method under the spectral norm and provide a more efficient Newton-Schulz iteration scheme to perform approximate SVD.
-A recent work by \citet{p2025LMO} showcased Muon without the additional momentum step as an instance of their unconstrained Stochastic Conditional Gradient method.
+Building on this, \citet{jordan2024muon} propose Muon, an update rule that can be interpreted as a variant of Shampoo without the use of preconditioner accumulators.
+They further introduce a more efficient variant of Muon by incorporating an additional Nesterov momentum step. \citet{bernstein2024oldoptimizernewnorm} demonstrate that Muon can also be viewed as a steepest descent method under the spectral norm and provide a more efficient Newton-Schulz iteration scheme to perform approximate SVD.
+A recent work by \citet{p2025LMO} showcased Muon without the additional Nesterov-momentum step as an instance of one of their proposed methods labeled Unconstrained Stochastic Conditional Gradient Method, with a guarantee on the expected gradient norm, and also recovered Muon with weight decay from a constrained variant, with a guarantee on the expected Frank-Wolfe gap.
+Their work further establishes a connection between the linear minimization oracle in Stochastic Frank-Wolfe and other norm-constrained optimizers, offering a valuable step toward unifying these approaches.
+While offering important contributions, their constrained variant does not incorporate the momentum extrapolation step, and as a result, does not recover Lion or the Nesterov-momentum variant of Muon.
+Since then, several works have analyzed the convergence properties of Muon in the absence of a weight-decay term \citep{li2025noteconvergencemuon,shen2025convergenceanalysismuon, an2025asgoadaptivestructuredgradient, kovalev2025understandinggradientorthogonalizationdeep, riabinin2025gluonmakingmuon}.
+Notably, \citet{chen2025muonoptimizesspectralnorm} extend this line of work by studying the convergence of Muon with weight decay within the Lion-$\mathcal{K}$ framework.
+Muon with weight decay has been shown experimentally to outperform vanilla Muon in the over-train regime \citep{liu2025muonscalablellmtraining}.
+We emphasize that, while convergence guarantees for Muon with weight decay can be recovered from the proposed Stochastic Frank-Wolfe in this paper, our results are established for the general Stochastic Frank-Wolfe and therefore extend to a broad class of algorithms.
+Moreover, new variants of Muon can be derived within our proposed methods, for which we also recover the corresponding convergence guarantees.
+Several recent variants of Muon have additionally been proposed, including \citet{ma2025swansgdnormalizationwhitening, liu2025cosmoshybridadaptiveoptimizer, lau2025polargradclassmatrixgradientoptimizers, huang2025limuonlightfastmuon, he2025lowrankorthogonalizationlargescalematrix, si2025adamuonadaptivemuonoptimizer, liu2025muonscalablellmtraining}.